duclos-cavalcanti/serve/README.md

 # Go-Org
-A CLI to-do tool :)
+A CLI menu tool :)

 | :exclamation: Work in Progress |
 |--------------------------------|